 Alas, the twist ending throws all of this on its head – where it would seem that Elisabeth Shue’s control freak parent was right in her suspicions and that the macho school bully that beats Max Thieriot and the locals who treated him with suspicion were justified all along.
 In other words, what we have is a film that, whether such was directly intended it or not, comes out on the side of controlling parental authoritarianism and ignorant small town prejudice and even tacitly supports bullying.

 In the director’s chair is relative newcomer Mark Tonderai, a British tv director who had previously made the halfway reasonable road movie psycho-thriller Hush (2008).
-Tonderai has subsequently disappeared into directing tv, although he did subsequently co-write Day of the Dead: Bloodline (2018).
+Tonderai has subsequently disappeared into directing tv, although he did subsequently co-write Day of the Dead: Bloodline (2018), before returning to direct the voodoo film Spell (2020).
 The film was originally to be directed by Jonathan Mostow, director of Beverly Hills Body$natchers (1989), Breakdown (1997), U-571 (2000), Terminator 3: Rise of the Machines (2003) and Surrogates (2009), who takes a story credit on the finished film.